Have you heard? Superman is now a bisexual, gay man.

 The new Superman — the son of Clark Kent and journalist Lois Lane — has taken “a bold new direction” in his fictional life and will come out as bisexual in an upcoming comic issue due Nov.
 9, DC Comics has announced.

 Few story line details have been revealed, but the plot will see Jon Kent strike up a friendship and later fall for pink-haired reporter Jay Nakamura, DC Comics said.
 The romance will bloom after Jon seeks support from the stresses of “trying to save everyone that he can” in the pages of “Superman: Son of Kal-El #5,” written by Tom Taylor alongside artist John Timms.

 So it’s not actually Superman.
 Not really.
 It’s Jon Kent, son of Clark Kent and Lois Lane.
 Clark Kent is Superman.
 The reason Jon Kent is getting referred to as Superman is because he’s performing the duties of Superman while his father is off planet.
-I don’t know why Clark is off planet.
+Clark is off planet and I don’t know why.
 I don’t read Superman comes.
 I’m much more of a Batman kind of person.
 But I digress.